Creating inclusive, fair and resilient cities

 Our centre comprises researchers from urban planning, geography, sociology, anthropology, law, management, economics, finance, criminology, history and critical Indigenous studies.

-We undertake theoretically informed urban research that is solutions oriented, with activities and outputs designed to influence policy and practice, while addressing social, cultural and economic challenges facing urban citizens.
+We undertake theoretically informed urban research that is solutions oriented, with activities and outputs designed to influence policy and practice.
+We equally prioritise the social, economic and environmental challenges facing urban citizens.

 Strategic research themes